 Most plugins also create images in different, smaller sizes.
 Depending on the resolution of the user’s browser, a significantly smaller file is integrated directly, which again leads to significant performance gains.

 Lazy loading means that an image is only loaded when your visitors scroll to the point where it appears on the page.
-Most image optimizers support this.
+Most image optimisers support this.
 There are also free plugins for this, for example Lazy Load from WP Rocket and Lazy Loader.
-Videos can or should also only be loaded when "reached", see Lazy Load for Videos.
+Videos can or should also only be loaded when “reached”, see Lazy Load for Videos.

 Cache fonts